FREQUENTLY ASKED QUESTIONS

 How do I access money on tour?

 ATM's and cash machines are readily available throughout the Americas and major credit cards are widely accepted.
-Travellers Cheques are generally accepted and can be a safe way to take your funds but aren't always the most practical, as foreign money exchange facilities, especially in Central America, can be limited.
+Travellers Cheques are generally accepted and can be a safe way to take your funds but aren't always the most practical, as foreign money exchange facilities can be limited.
 If using Travellers Cheques you should purchase US Dollar cheques.
 Credit cards are not accepted for the Food Kitty and many optional activities.
 Pre-paid credit cards can be a cost effective and safe way to take funds overseas.
 See www.fairfx.com/trekamerica.

 Do I need to tip?